uchicago-capp-camp-2025/capp-camp-setup/capp-camp-files/filesystem-lab/README.md

 should not be included for either the command name or the directory name.

+Alternatively, if you open this file in VS Code, you can view a formatted version of the file using the keyboard shortcut `Ctrl-k v` on WSL or `Cmd-k v` on macOS.

 In this directory you'll find:

 - `README.md` - this file
 - `check.py` - a python script that checks if your directory structure looks as expected
 - `files/` - a directory with a bunch of text files all mixed up together

-At any point you may type `python3 check.py` **within this directory** and you will see a description of your progress.
+At any point you may type `uv run python check.py` **within this directory** and you will see a description of your progress.

 ### Tips

 - Do not rush through to the "brute force" solution, consider what keyboard shortcuts, globs, etc. will be helpful.
 The goal is to gain familiarity with the terminal.
-- Run `python3 check.py` after each part to ensure that you didn't miss anything.
+- Run `uv run python check.py` after each part to ensure that you didn't miss anything.

 ## Part 0: Explore `files/`